Best Online Jobs for College Students

 If you’re considered a contractor (as you will be for freelance work and gig jobs), you are self-employed and responsible for tax payments.
 Contractors may be paid hourly or at a flat rate per project.

-Review the differences between employees and independent contractors, so you’re aware of the important distinctions and how they impact your earnings.
+Make sure you know the differences between employees and independent contractors, so you’re aware of the important distinctions and how they impact your earnings.

 What You Need to Get Hired